Diseases & Conditions

 - Overall appearance of leaning to the side

-- In rare cases there may be a problem with the spinal cord or nerves that produces weakness, numbness, or a loss of coordination.
+- In rare cases, a problem with the spinal cord or nerves that produces weakness, numbness, or a loss of coordination.

 Doctor Examination and Investigation